halka-org/state/README.md

 };
 ```

-We are using a [curried producer API from Immer](https://immerjs.github.io/immer/docs/curried-produce).
+We are using the [curried producer API from Immer](https://immerjs.github.io/immer/docs/curried-produce).

 ## Inspirations and Prior work we referred

 - [Zustand](https://github.com/react-spring/zustand)
 - [Unstated-Next](https://github.com/jamiebuilds/unstated-next)

+This library won't be possible without these and many more libraries existing in the open source communities.
+Big thanks to the whole community.